kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 _Artifacts are expressed as phantom, Opaque, Objects.
 They are said to be long lost tools of an ancient extraterristrial race_
+- They are massless and produce no measureable outputs including photographic
+- Are only preceived by the human visual cortex
-They are massless and produce no measureable output besides being visible to only humans.
-Given enough will a human may tether to it and utilize it's functionality.
+- Given enough will a human may tether to it and utilize it's functionality.
-The artifact will follow the tethered player.
+- The artifact will follow the tethered player.

 - All artifacts are inviolable
 - can interface with the tethered player or other artifacts in a set range.